flexivian/flexbench/openapi-module/README.md

   ```
 2. modify or customize your prompt for OpenAI model to generate personalized respond

+## Setting Up the consumer for generated file:

+Go to GPT/config: set consumer into 'desktop-app' / 'server-app'

+'desktop-app': generate desktop app consumable format JSON .flex file that allow you to import and run
+'server-app': generate server app consumable format JSON .flex file that you need to open it and copy the json over to postman for server-app testing purpose.

 ### To parse an OpenAPI document and generate cURL commands: